 - You are not required to submit to any polygraph or interrogation.

-- Do not provide your pass-code to any smart-phone or computers.
+- You are not required to provide your pass-code to any smart-phone devices or computers.

 In most situations, it is advisable to cooperate if you are confronted by the police for a traffic stop, an arrest or investigation.
 By cooperation, I do not mean that you should spill your guts, make any incriminating statements or consent to a search of your person, home or vehicle.
 However, even if you feel that you are being treated unfairly, you should do everything possible to save yourself from making matters worse by fleeing, resisting or fighting with the police.

 Getting your case under control, knowing all of your legal options

 Being charged with a crime can be a life changing event.
 There are always options within the court system that do not include jail or being convicted of a felony.
 If you suffer from a substance abuse problem or psychological disorder, we may recommend a treatment program.
 Prosecutors and judges tend to be receptive to those that get professional help and have a plan to avoid making reckless decisions in the future.
 An attorney will work with you to navigate the various options within the criminal justice system such as:

 - HYTA for youthful offenders to get a criminal offense dismissed and sealed.

 - Filing proof of counseling (substance abuse, psychological, anger management) with the court to improve plea bargaining and sentence outcomes.